greenelab/meta-review/content/response-to-reviewers.md

 What new features will be implemented?
 Do you plan to apply for a grant to further develop manubot? etc.

+We discuss this issue in [GH133](https://github.com/greenelab/meta-review/issues/133) and address it in [GH179](https://github.com/greenelab/meta-review/pull/179).
+Specifically, we added a sub-section titled "Future Manubot enhancements".

+Currently, Manubot development is supported through August 2019 by a [grant](https://sloan.org/grant-detail/8501 "Grant Number G-2018-11163") from the Sloan Foundation.
+We plan to pursue additional funding opportunities to enable sustained development.

 > The layout of the PDF and the HTML could benefit from a better template (and font stack).
 This a totally minor point, but it might help to attract new people.